Aboriginal Sand Painting – Indigenous Culture

 The completed Aboriginal Sand Painting is exposed to the elements and allowed to gradually fade and return to the earth, in keeping with the concept of impermanence.

-Audience participation in this form of Aboriginal living art is great fun and a delight for people of all ages and a innovative way of facilitating team bonding.
+Audience participation in this sustainable form of Aboriginal living art is great fun and a delight for people of all ages and a innovative way of facilitating team bonding.